How much does it cost to run an electric or hybrid car?

-With sales of electric vehicles (EVs) increasing year-on-year and the uptake only expected to grow, you might be curious to know why they’re becoming more and more popular.
-If you’re interested in what electric cars have to offer, but are unsure about running costs, look no further than Wilsons for more information – we’ve got the knowledge and industry experience to help you out.
+With sales of electric vehicles (EVs) and hybrids increasing year-on-year and the uptake only expected to grow, you might be curious to know why they’re becoming more and more popular.
+If you’re interested in what hybrid and electric cars have to offer, but are unsure about running costs, then look no further than Wilsons for more information.
+We’ve got the knowledge and industry experience to help you out.

-Electric cars are also exempt from the London Congestion Charge, which costs drivers of traditional vehicles £11.50 a day which can add up to a whopping £1,000 a year.
+Electric cars are also exempt from the London Congestion Charge, which costs drivers of traditional vehicles £11.50 a day that can add up to a whopping £1,000 a year.
 All you need to do is register your car with TFL and you’re good to go.
-EV owners will also avoid the forthcoming Ultra Low Emission Zone planned for 2019 which operated in the same area as the Congestion Charge and will cost an additional £12.50.
+EV owners will also avoid the Ultra Low Emission Zone planned which operates in the same area as the Congestion Charge and will cost an additional £12.50.

 If you think that looking after and charging an electric vehicle is difficult and fiddly, think again.
 EVs have fewer moving parts than diesel or petrol cars, so not only do you save your hands from getting dirty, you’ll have a car that requires much less maintenance.
 When it comes to charging, you can do it from home, and most EVs come with rapid charging ability, ideal for those in need of a quick top-up – most rapid chargers can replenish 80% of your battery in just 20 minutes.

-Wilsons is open seven days a week, and we’ve got a dedicated EV sales team here to answer any more questions you may have about running costs and EV ownership.
+Our Wilsons dealership is open seven days a week, and we’ve got a dedicated EV and hybrid sales team here to answer any more questions you may have about running costs and EV ownership.
 Simply enquire online, or give us a call today.